Marketing

 • Audio and video need broader coverage

-In group settings, standard webcams may struggle with coverage and consistency, which is why some teams use integrated solutions like Coolpo PANA for wider video capture and room audio coverage. .
+In group settings, standard webcams may struggle with coverage and consistency, which is why some teams use integrated solutions like Coolpo PANA for wider video capture and room audio coverage.
+Larger internal meetings raise the bar even further, since [a room full of people watching a shared screen makes video clarity part of how the whole meeting gets judged -> /post/how-to-host-successful-all-hands-meetings-and-company-decks].

 Adjusting your setup based on meeting type improves overall communication quality.